 Not only is native playback with direct processing of 11.2MHz DSD signals possible, support is provided for an even greater variety of high-resolution audio sources, including 384kHz/32-bit PCM digital input.
-We have realized expression of the fine smooth detail and outstanding sense of sound placement that characterize high-resolution audio sources.
+We have realised expression of the fine smooth detail and outstanding sense of sound placement that characterise high-resolution audio sources.

 Furthermore, by processing the output signals of each channel completely with a differential from immediately after D/A conversion to the final output stage, common mode noise is removed and the sense of air that high-resolution audio has is not lost in transmission during balanced output.
 In addition to 44.1kHz and 48kHz internal clocks, 10MHz external clock input is also supported.

-In addition, with support for 10MHz external master clock input, synchronization with master clock signals of even higher precision is possible.
-By synchronizing with clock that has an even higher precision, you can enjoy changes in tone quality and improved audio quality that can be felt physically.
+In addition, with support for 10MHz external master clock input, synchronisation with master clock signals of even higher precision is possible.
+By synchronising with clock that has an even higher precision, you can enjoy changes in tone quality and improved audio quality that can be felt physically.

-For the preamp circuit, we have utilized the TEAC-QVCS (Quad Volume Control System), which is a circuit with a fully-balanced design that uses balanced processing of the audio signal at every stage from immediately after conversion from digital to analog until it reaches the volume amplifier.
+For the preamp circuit, we have utilised the TEAC-QVCS (Quad Volume Control System), which is a circuit with a fully-balanced design that uses balanced processing of the audio signal at every stage from immediately after conversion from digital to analogue until it reaches the volume amplifier.

-This volume control system realizes 256 steps of volume adjustment in 0.5dB increments over the complete range from −95 dB to +24 dB.
-Precise volume adjustment has been made possible using a remote control, which is difficult using motorized analog volume.
+This volume control system realises 256 steps of volume adjustment in 0.5dB increments over the complete range from −95 dB to +24 dB.
+Precise volume adjustment has been made possible using a remote control, which is difficult using motorised analogue volume.
 In addition, optimal volume levels can be achieved for headphone listening, which requires precise volume adjustment, using headphones with various levels of efficiency.

 The connection of balanced drive headphones is enabled by also using for headphone output TEAC HCLD circuits that are for line output and are composed of 4 output transistors each for both left and right channels.
 Furthermore, even during single end use, drive that is much stronger than an ordinary single end headphone amplifier is possible by making these transistors operate in parallel.
 In this unique circuit design, due to the AB class amplifier that greatly expands the A class operating range, A class operation is used for most of the range used in ordinary headphone listening.
 The potentials of various types of headphones can be brought out, starting with 600Ω high-impedance headphones.